ubports/docs.ubports.com/userguide/advanceduse/index.rst

 Advanced use
 ============

-This section of the documentation details advanced tasks that power users may want to perform on their Ubuntu Touch device.
+In this section you will find advanced tasks power users can perform on their UBports devices.

 .. note::
     Some of these guides involve making your system image writable, which may break OTA updates.
-The guides may also reduce the overall security of your Ubuntu Touch device.
-Please consider these ramifications before hacking on your device too much!
+    The guides may also reduce the overall security of your UBports device.
+    Please consider ramifications beforehand.

 .. toctree::
     :maxdepth: 1